Last updated on May 8th, 2022 at 01:39 am

 Nate Sippel, operations leader at Drexel, said the company plans to relocate its Brookfield operations, located at 19355 W. Bluemound Road, to New Berlin.
-He said the company has outgrown its Brookfield location, and with the New Berlin facility it is also adding an outdoor lumber yard and they will be using RMFP’s Colorado lumber yards.
+He said the company has outgrown its Brookfield location, with the New Berlin facility, it is also adding an outdoor lumber yard and they will be using RMFP’s Colorado lumber yards.

 About 60 employees will work at the New Berlin facility.
 It will operate from 6:30 a.m. to 5 p.m., according to city records.